Lateephah/Nigerian-Poetry-Metaphor-Detection/README.md

 Concatenated_Column = Preprocessed_Excerpt + Preprocessed_HPSM + Preprocessed_LPSM + Preprocessed_Concepts
 ```

-This allowed the model to learn from:

-* contextual meaning
-* semantic mappings
-* extracted metaphor concepts

-instead of relying only on raw text.
+This allowed the model to learn from contextual meaning, semantic mappings and extracted metaphor concepts instead of relying only on raw text.

 ---